|

 Jaunay, in September 1776 in the village of Chantilly

-while his father was an officier in the Condé household
+occurred while his father was an officier in the Condé household

-in the nearby château [pictured].
+in the nearby château [pictured below].

 that he was dead before January 1783—a succession